+Child Protection Record Form - Note of Concern

+(NB It is imperative that only factual and neutral information is recorded.)

+Name of Pupil......

+Form.......
+Form Teacher.....

 Name of Pupil:

 Year Group:

 Date, time of incident / disclosure:

 Circumstances of incident / disclosure:

 Nature and description of concern:

 Parties involved, including any witnesses to an event and what was said or done and by whom:

 Action taken at the time:

 Details of any advice sought, from whom and when:

-Any further action taken: Written report passed to Designated Teacher: Yes: No: If 'No' state reason: Date and time of report to the Designated Teacher: Written note from staff member placed on pupil's Child Protection file If 'No' state reason: [PLEASE NOW FORWARD TO DESIGNATED TEACHER WITHOUT DELAY] Name of staff member making the report: Signature of Staff Member: Date: Signature of Designated Teacher: Date: Date: Part 2 - to be completed by the Designated / Deputy Designated Teacher Advice sought/conversation with - Board Officer for CP, Social Services, Police CPSA Unit, date, time, place, advice.
-Action as a result of advice - who spoken to, day, date, time, what was said and agreed etc
+Any further action taken: Written report passed to Designated Teacher: Yes: No: If 'No' state reason: Date and time of report to the Designated Teacher: Date and time of report to the Designated reacher.
+Written note from staff member placed on pupil's Ch hild Protection file If 'No' state reason: WITHOUT DELAY!
+[PLEASE NOW FORWARD TO DESIGNATED TEACHER V Name of staff member making the report: Signature of Staff Member:Signature of Designated Teacher: Date: Signature of Designated Teacher.
+Date Part 2 - to be completed by the Designated / Deputy y Designated Teacher Advice sought/conversation with - Board Officer for place, advice.
+Action as a result of advice - who spoken to, day, dat ate, time, what was said and agreed etc

 Decision not to refer and why.
 Other action plus type of feedback to all those involved - how and when.
 Decision to refer and why.
 Other action plus type of feedback to all those involved - how, when.

-Signed by Designated/ Deputy Designated Teacher.....
-Date.....

-Signed by Headmaster.....
-Date......
-Date.
+Decision to refer and why.
+Other action plus type of reedback to all those involved - now, when.
+C'anadh Badanad Dan L Badanad Taraban Signed by Designated/ Deputy Designated Teacher Date Signed by Headmaster Date